 In addition to a cash retainer, each non-employee director receives equity awards.
 Each of the Nominating and Governance Committee and the Board of Directors believes that awarding equity grants subject to performance vesting helps ensure that our directors will continue to focus on improving both short-term and long-term stockholder value.
 In 2005 and 2006, under the 2005 Directors' Plan, each non-employee director received 2,500 phantom stock shares annually.

-Beginning in 2007, we granted restricted stock to non-employee directors under the 2006 Directors' Plan in lieu of granting them phantom stock shares.
+Beginning in 2007, we replaced the annual phantom stock grants to non-employee directors with annual grants of 2,500 shares of restricted stock under the 2006 Directors' Plan.
 Both the phantom stock shares and restricted stock have a three-year vesting period based on SPX stockholder return versus the S&P 500.
 On each vesting date, we compare SPX stockholder return to the performance of the S&P 500 for the prior year and for the cumulative period since the date of the grant.
 If SPX outperforms the S&P 500 for the prior year, the one-third portion of the grant associated with that year will vest.
 If SPX outperforms the S&P 500 for the cumulative period, any unvested portion of the grant that was subject to vesting on or prior to the vesting date will vest.
 We settle the vested portion of any phantom stock shares grant in cash.
-Phantom stock shares or restricted stock that does not vest within the three-year vesting period in accordance with these performance requirements is forfeited.
+Phantom stock shares or shares of restricted stock that do not vest within the three-year vesting period in accordance with these performance requirements are forfeited.
 Directors receive dividends on the unvested portion of their restricted stock, but do not receive dividend equivalent payments on unvested phantom stock shares.